 Since wholesale prices will trickle through to consumers, the PPI is seen as an early indicator of inflationary pressures.
 Moreover, rising factory gate prices can be a bullish sign that businesses are confident enough to pass on these price rises, rather than absorb them, because demand is there.

 Keep in mind that inflation reports are lagging indicators.
 They report what has happened already.
-This is why many traders use forward indicators such as inflation-linked bond spreads, as well as employment data, and the breakdown of PPI data to estimate what inflation is going to do in the future.
+This is why it is important to look as well at forward indicators such as inflation-linked bond spreads, as well as employment data, and the breakdown of PPI data to estimate what inflation is going to do in the future.